 - Climate-related disclosures aligned with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations will be mandatory across relevant sectors no later than 2025.

-- Aim to adopt the Common Ground Taxonomy, which will be developed by mid-2021 by the International Platform on Sustainable Finance (IPSF) Working Group on Taxonomies co-led by China and the EU.
+- Aim to adopt the Common Ground Taxonomy, which is being developed by the International Platform on Sustainable Finance (IPSF) Working Group on Taxonomies co-led by China and the EU.

 - Support the International Financial Reporting Standards (IFRS) Foundation’s proposal to establish a new Sustainability Standards Board for developing and maintaining a global, uniform set of sustainability reporting standards.